 These handy swaddle blankets ROCK (where to buy).
-All three of our newborns have loved to be swaddled for the first few months and these blankets make it so much easier to wrap them up and keep those little arms contained.
+All four of our newborns have loved to be swaddled for the first few months and these blankets make it so much easier to wrap them up and keep those little arms contained.
 We have used several different brands but keep coming back to this one because it fits from brand-spankin’ newborn to four or five months, and others we tried were way too big at the beginning (even though they say they are for newborns).
 With these blankets, you can wrap them up like the nurses do in the hospital – they are pros at swaddling!

 Moby Wrap Cotton Baby Carrier

 I’m crazy about baby carrying and could write a whole post just on that!
 But for now, I’ll say that it’s our number one way to calm fussy babies because it works and leaves us hands-free.
 I’ve cleaned, vacuumed, cooked, played with the kids, gone for a walk, shopped and much more all while wearing my baby – he’s happy, which means, mama’s happy!

 The Moby Wrap (buy here) is the carrier I use for the first few weeks and months.
 I have not been so fond of it after my babies get strong enough to propel backwards out of it, which is at about four to six months.

 The reason I love the Moby is because it’s just a huge piece of cloth, so there’s no bulk or buckles and it literally feels like I’m wearing my baby.
 It’s so very ergonomic as it wraps around both shoulders (I can’t stand the sling carriers as they do quite a number on one shoulder) and the lower back.

 ERGO Baby Carrier